Analysis | Why India and Pakistan Keep On Clashing

 4. Does Pakistan harbor terrorists?

 Yes, according to its neighbors, the U.S. and many other countries.
 U.S. President Donald Trump in 2018 withheld $2 billion of security aid to Pakistan, saying it provided a haven to the “terrorists we hunt” in neighboring Afghanistan, including Taliban insurgents.
 The leaders of Lashkar-e-Taiba, responsible for deadly attacks across Mumbai in 2008, also live in Pakistan, as did al-Qaeda head Osama bin Laden.
-The multinational Financial Action Task Force has Pakistan on a grey list of countries with inadequate controls over money laundering and financing of terrorism.
-Khan has vowed to curb militant groups, some of which (such as the Haqqani network) grew out of the U.S.-backed fight against the Soviets in Afghanistan in the 1980s.
+The multinational Financial Action Task Force has Pakistan on a gray list of countries with inadequate controls over money laundering and financing of terrorism.
+Pakistan’s Prime Minister Imran Khan, who took office in 2018, has vowed to curb militant groups, some of which (such as the Haqqani network) grew out of the U.S.-backed fight against the Soviets in Afghanistan in the 1980s.
 But Pakistan’s civilian leaders have had little power to shape foreign or security policy, an area dominated by the military and the main spy agency, the Inter-Services Intelligence.
 The country’s generals have been accused of supporting such groups as proxies to indirectly harry Indian forces and to prevent Afghanistan from falling under the influence of India, a prospect that provokes fears of encirclement in Pakistan.

 5. How are China and the U.S. involved?

-Khan, who took office in 2018, has called for renewed dialogue with the Indian government.
-His Indian counterpart Narendra Modi used the February clash to whip up his supporters and win re-election, then quickly carried out a campaign promise to revoke the region’s autonomy.
-The move gives the federal government complete control of the police there, which risks inflaming tensions.
-Previous peace talks have come to nothing.
+Attempts at peace talks have come to nothing.
 The U.S., China and other world powers urge restraint when crises flare.
 Pakistan and India remain wary of a full-blown conflict, each deterred by the other’s nuclear arsenal.
-Meanwhile, the people living in the Kashmir region have endured decades of human-rights violations violations and abuses at the hands of security forces on both sides, according to a 2018 report by the UN High Commissioner for Human Rights.
+Meanwhile, the people living in the Kashmir region have endured decades of human-rights violations and abuses at the hands of security forces on both sides, according to a 2018 report by the UN High Commissioner for Human Rights.

 To contact the reporter on this story: Iain Marlow in New Delhi at imarlow1@bloomberg.net